-Mike dated Shirley for several months, through the Holidays of 1962.
+Mike dated Shirley for several months, through the holidays of 1961.
 He met her parents at her home, and when it came time to exchange Christmas gifts he ordered an expensive silk scarf from Neiman Marcus.
-Shirley was several years younger than Mike, and clearly from a different background, living on the Chicago's West Side.
+Shirley was several years younger than Mike and clearly from a different background, living on the Chicago's West Side.
 Mike enjoyed being with her on dates, but when she mentioned that she had received a package from "Niman Marcus" (badly mispronouncing the first name), Mike was disappointed that she wasn't familiar with that store.
-(He sought to impress her with the source of the present; the gesture fell flat...)
+(He sought to impress her with the source of the present, a gesture that fell flat.)

 |Phoenix Country Club||